 If you’re planning to wear heavy socks with your new shoes, be sure to try them on while wearing heavy socks.
 The weight or texture of your socks can make a difference in how shoes fit.

 Feet expand as the day progresses, so try to fit shoes in the late afternoon or evening.
 Your feet and legs will also be at their most tired, so you’ll get a good idea of how the shoe will feel after a long day on your feet.

 Good shoes should provide stability, but also have some give.
 To test this, grip the heel of the shoe in one hand and hold just above the heel in the other hand.
 The shoe should not move from side-to-side near the heel.
 If you hold the shoe at each end, you should be able to twist it a little.
 Where your toes bend, you should also be able to bend the shoe.
 Check the shoe’s arch and be sure it provides good support.

 Schedule an Appointment

 Twin Cities Foot and Ankle Clinic understands that switching from sandals to closed-toe shoes can take some adjustment.
 However, shoes that fit properly will feel better and make the transition from summer heat to cool autumn days a little less painful.

-If you are in the Golden Valley or Woodbury, MN areas, we encourage you to make an appointment at Twin Cities Foot and Ankle Clinic to ensure your toes, feet, and ankles are ready for colder weather!
+If you are in the Golden Valley, MN area, we encourage you to make an appointment at Twin Cities Foot and Ankle Clinic to ensure your toes, feet, and ankles are ready for colder weather!
 Contact us for more information.